Ezee1015/zoomme/README.md

 ```

 #### Additional arguments:
-- You can force the image to fit the screen's width or hight with `-w` or `-h` after providing the image path, like this: `./zoomme -i path/to/image -w`, if you do not providing anything, it automatically detect the best option.
+- You can force the image to fit the screen's width or height with `-w` or `-h` after providing the image path, like this: `./zoomme -i path/to/image -w`, if you do not providing anything, it automatically detect the best option.

 - You can overwrite the image provided when saving by doing this: `./zoomme -i path/to/image --replace-on-save`.
 This will autocomplete the `-p`, `-n` and `-e:i` arguments for you.
 How kind :)